tdsmith/homebrew-pypi-poet/README.rst

       --formula package, -f package
                             Generate a complete formula for a pypi package with its recursive pypi dependencies as resources.
+      --also package, -a package
+                            Specify an additional package that should be added to the resource list with its recursive dependencies.
+May not be used with --single.
+May be specified more than once.
       --resources package, -r package
                             Generate resource stanzas for a package and its recursive dependencies (default).
+      -V, --version         show program's version number and exit

 License
 -------